Brennen-Hill/Brennen-Hill.github.io/_projects/twg3-struc.md

   - **"Something Big":** The team is "working harder than ever" on "something really big coming up".
   - **Ongoing 3D Conversion:** The team is still working on swapping out more weapons and animations to 3D.

+### III.
+Community & Feedback Systems

+The project maintains a strong focus on community data collection through three separate systems, plus a public contact form.
+All systems (except "Contact Us") require the user to be signed in and confirmed.

+**A. Feedback System**

+Used for submitting bugs, ideas, and general feedback.

+- **Validation:** Checks for empty "Topic and Message" fields.
+- **Account Checks:** Blocks users who are not signed in, unconfirmed, banned, or "not found".
+- **Spam Prevention:** A rate limit is in place: "we only allow one Feedback Message to be sent once per Five Minutes".
+- **Success:** "You have succesfully submitted feedback!".
+- **Debug/Admin:** Two unusual messages exist: "Failed to reset account" and "Succesfully reset account to default values", suggesting a hidden admin function on the feedback page to reset an account.

+**B. Rating System**

+A simple 1-5 star rating system.

+- **Validation:** "The Rating must be within the range of one to five".
+- **Account Checks:** Blocks users who are not signed in, unconfirmed, banned, or "not found".
+- **Functionality:** Users can submit a new rating, update their existing rating, or delete their rating.
+Error messages exist if no rating is found to update/delete.

+**C. Review System**

+A more detailed review system with a title and message body.

+- **Validation:** Checks for an empty title and an empty message.
+- **Account Checks:** Blocks users who are not signed in, unconfirmed, banned, or "not found".
+- **Functionality:** Users can submit a new review, update their review, or delete their review.
+An error exists for "no review associated with this account".

+**D. "Contact Us" System**

+A public-facing form, likely for users who cannot sign in (e.g., banned users).

+- **Validation:** It requires a First Name, Last Name, Email, Topic, and Message.
+- **Success:** "You have succesfully sent us a message!".

 ---

-## **VIII.
-Conclusion**
+## Section 5: Conclusion

-The 128 "homeMessages" files provide a uniquely comprehensive blueprint of the "Thunder Warrior: Genesis" project.
+The provided codebase and message files provide a uniquely comprehensive blueprint of the "Thunder Warrior: Genesis" project.
 This is not a simple game, but an ambitious, large-scale web application with a deep and nuanced architecture.

 The project's strengths lie in its: